Nintendo 64 Architecture

 In terms of microcode development, Nintendo already provided a set of microcode programs to choose from.
 However, if developers wanted to customise it, that would indeed be a challenging task: The Scalar Unit instruction set wasn’t initially documented, but later on, Nintendo changed its position and SGI finally released some documentation for microcode programming.

-Hardware used for development included workstations supplied by SGI [12], like the Indy machine which came with an extra daughterboard called U64 that contains the hardware and I/O of the retail console.
-Tools were supplied for Windows computers as well [13].
+Hardware used for development included workstations supplied by SGI [15], such as the Indy machine bundling an extra daughterboard called U64 that contains the hardware and I/O of the retail console.
+Tools were supplied for Windows computers as well [16].

 Other third-party tools consisted of custom cartridges featuring a long ribbon cable that connected to the workstation.
 This cartridge fitted in a retail Nintendo 64 but included internal circuitry to redirect ‘read’ requests from the console to the workstation’s RAM.
 The deployment/debugging process was carried out by transferring a copy of the game to RAM and then when the console was switched on, it would start reading from there.